mdsimon2/RPi-CamillaDSP/README.md

 #### Filters

 In the Filters tab a variety of filters can be created.
 A big advantage of using the GUI over a manual configuration file is that it will prompt for the necessary information for a given filter type.
-Once a filter is created, the magnitude / phase / group delay can be viewed.
+Once a filter is created, magnitude / phase / group delay can be viewed.
 For questions about specific filter implementation, see the [CamillaDSP GitHub](https://github.com/HEnquist/camilladsp).
-Creating a filter in the Filters tab does not apply it to the pipeline, it just creates a filter that will be available to apply in the Pipeline.
+Creating a filter in the Filters tab does not apply it to the pipeline, it just creates a filter that will be available to apply in the pipeline.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/filters.png" alt="filters" width="600"/>

 #### Mixers

 The Mixers tab defines channel routing, in addition, gain and polarity can be defined for each channel.
-Like Filters, the Mixer will not be in effect until you apply it in the Pipeline.
+Like filters, mixers will not be in effect until applied in the pipeline.

-As in the Devices tab, it is very important that channel counts in the Mixers tab exactly match the channel counts of the device.
+As in the Devices tab, it is very important that mixer channel counts exactly match the channel counts of the device.
 For configurations from this repository this will not be an issue.
-It is not required to use all channels in the Mixer, but the correct channel counts need to specified in the "in" and "out" section.
-For example in the screenshot below 8 input and 8 output channels are specified although only 2 input channels (0 and 1) are used in the Mixer definition.
+It is not required to use all channels in the mixer, but the correct channel counts need to specified in the "in" and "out" section.
+For example in the screenshot below 8 input and 8 output channels are specified although only 2 input channels (0 and 1) are used in the mixer definition.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/mixers.png" alt="mixers" width="600"/>